Kuni27/EcoFriendly-Marketplace/README.md

 ### Functionalities:

-1. User Registeration Cell.

-2. **CRUD Operations** like
-  .
-Register the new user.
+1. Register the new user.
-  .
-Adding product to cart.
+2. Adding product to cart.

 ### Tools and Technologies: